lorentzbf/BRMerge/README.md

 # Get started
 1 Execute ```$> bash download_matrix.sh``` in the current directory to download the matrix patents_main into matrix/suite_sparse directory

-2 For detailed execution instruction, refer the README.md in the Proposed-SpGEMM, and Existing-SpGEMM sub-directory.
+2 For detailed execution instruction, refer the ```README.md``` in the BRMerge-SpGEMM, and Existing-SpGEMM sub-directory.